11 Keys To Business Success: The Ultimate List of Tips for Running a Business

-But making big, lofty goals that end up changing every few years sets you up for disappointment.
-After a while, you lose confidence that you will be able to accomplish anything significant.
+Setting big, lofty goals that change every few years sets you up for disappointment.
+After a while, you lose confidence that you’ll be able to become a successful business owner.

-Being honest about what we’re willing to do for success may be the most helpful way to determine what it means for you.
-You may discover that certain goals don’t matter to you as much as you thought.
+Being honest about what you’re willing to do to achieve business success (and what you’re not) is the best way to set goals.
+You may discover that some things don’t matter to you as much as you thought.

 Building a business that will impact the world is a great goal, but would you do it for free?

 Profit is what separates a business from a charity.
-A business isn’t likely to keep the doors open unless they make money.
+A business will not likely keep its doors open unless it is making money.
 Yet, people want the companies they buy from to care about more than making a profit.

 Making money is essential.
 But business success must be based on more than generating revenue.

 First, because people can sense your motives, at least most can.
 They may not say it, but they will avoid you at all costs if they think you care more about their money than you do about them.

 Second, focusing only on money violates the Law of Sowing and Reaping.
 There is a reason many successful businesses give some profit back to society.
 You reap what you sow.

 When you choose to give back, be sincere.
 Unfortunately, some businesses use charitable giving as a sales tactic.
 But in the end, people will see through it.

-There is nothing wrong with wanting to make a lot of money, nor should you feel guilty about trying.
-But when it’s your only priority, life has a way of reminding you that there are more important things than finances.
+There is nothing wrong with wanting to make money, nor should you feel guilty about trying.
+But when it’s the only priority, life has a way of reminding you that there are more important things than finances.